SolutionsCloud/apidoc/docs/source/source.rst

 Object
 ^^^^^^

-The object Object defines a complex object containing a dictionnary of properties.
+The object Object defines a complex object containing a dictionnary of properties, patternProperties or additionalProperties.
 Each property is associated with a key which is the name of the property.

 * description: A description of the object
 * properties: List of properties of the object
+* patternProperties: List of properties of the object where the key is a regular expression
+* additionalProperties: A boolean False when additional properties are not allowed, Otherwise it's an object
 * optional: A boolean indicating if the parameter is compulsory or optional.
 Default False.
 * constraints: A dictionary of constraints
   * {constraint_name}: A string is expected